skeezicsb/PERQemu/PERQemu/Readme.txt

   Memory/VideoController:
     - Now can be configured at runtime, up to 8MB in the 24-bit models;
-    - Only tested for operation with the 20-bit processors (max 2MB / 1MW).
+    - Verified for operation with the 20-bit processors (max 2MB / 1MW) and the
+      24-bit CPU (max 4MB / 2MW).

   Hard disk:
     - The original PERQ-1 14" Shugart SA4000-series drives and controllers are